1860 United States census: Common occupations

 National data reveals that farmers (owners and tenants) made up nearly 10% of utilized occupations.
 Farm laborers (wage workers) represent the next highest percent with 3.2%, followed by general laborers at 3.0%.

 More localized data shows that other occupations were common.
 In the town of Essex, Massachusetts, a large section of the women in the labor force were devoted to shoe-binding, while for men the common occupations were farming and shoe-making.
 This heavy demand of shoe-related labor reinforces the high demand for rigorous physical laborers in the economy, as supported by the data of very large amounts of farm related work as compared to most other labor options.

 IPUMS' data also notes that the share of the population that had been enrolled in school or marked as "Student" stood at 0.2%.
 This demonstrates a small rate of growth, if any, in the proficiency of the human capital of the time—the skill set a worker has to apply to the labor force, which can increase total output through increased efficiency.

 The census of 1860 was the last in which much of Southern wealth was held as slaves—still legally considered property.

+This map displays the percentage of each U.S. subdivision in 1860s' population that was enslaved.